 The UK Department for International Development (DFID), the UK Medical Research Council (MRC), the National Institute for Health Research (NIHR) and Wellcome are pleased to announce the launch of the ninth call for proposals under this initiative to fund global health trials.

 - Objectives and remit

 - Terms and conditions

 - Contacts and guidance

 DFID, MRC and Wellcome each have a strong history of supporting research that aims to improve health in low and middle income countries.
-The NIHR has recently joined as a partner, under Overseas Development Assistance (ODA) funding.
+The NIHR has recently joined as a partner, under Official Development Assistance (ODA) funding.
 The four partner agencies share the view that in order to have maximum impact on health we need to work together to provide evidence of the best, and most appropriate interventions to improve health in low and middle income countries.
 Pooling resources brings the necessary funds and experience together to achieve implementable results which address health problems affecting low and middle income countries.